ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 Conduit Commons needs to provide the following functions that will be used by multiple libraries (Connector SDK, Processor SDK):

-1. A function that creates an Avro schema
+1. A function that creates and registers an Avro schema
 2. A function that encodes values using an Avro schema
 3. A function decodes a slice of bytes into a value, using an Avro schema